 You can view your new tuition balance by logging into SLC.me and clicking “My Account Inquiry” under “My HUB”.

 If you have any difficulties, contact your academic school (where you paid your tuition) to find out your new account balance

-After viewing your account through SLC.me you will notice you have a credit on your account.
-Unless you want excess funds on your account to pay future student and tuition fees you can visit or contact your academic school and request that a tuition refund will be issued to you.
+After viewing your tuition account through SLC.me you, if you have a credit on your account after your Winter term fees are paid, you can contact firstname.lastname@example.org and request a refund to be issued to you.
 Please be aware that it may take 2 -3 weeks before you receive your refund.
-You will only receive a refund if your account shows a CREDIT – meaning tuition has been paid.
-If you are a sponsored student, the cheque will not be issued until your sponsor has paid your tuition.
+You will only receive a refund if your account shows a CREDIT balance – meaning all tuition has been paid.

 Your benefactor has generously donated the funds for this award/bursary to make sure students in financial need are able to complete their studies.
 To ensure this, our policy is to post award/bursary funds to tuition.
 That award/bursary remains on your account and any refund issued is a return of your own funds.